Automated deep learning segmentation of high-resolution 7 T postmortem MRI for quantitative analysis of structure-pathology correlations in neurodegenerative diseases: Results

 \subsection{Other structures: Subcortical, WMH and WM segmentation}

 Based on the superior performance of nnU-Net, as explained in the previous section, we employ nnU-Net to perform the multi-label segmentation for WMH, caudate, putamen, globus pallidus, thalamus and WM.
 The mean DSC scores for the four subcortical structures and WMH across all leave-one-out cross-validation experiments were: WMH: 79.70 \%, caudate: 88.18 \%, putamen: 85.20 \%, globus pallidus: 80.12 \%, and the thalamus: 87.29 \%.
-Note that currently, we do not have a large sample size to perform cross-validation evaluation on the WM, due to the time-consuming process of manually correcting the segmnetations.
-Figures \ref{figure_2D_segmentations_automated} and \ref{figure_3D_segmentations_automated} show qualitative results for all the segmented structures in 2D and 3D respectively for the entire cohort in sagittal view.
+Note that currently, we do not have a large sample size to perform cross-validation evaluation on the WM, due to the time-consuming process of manually correcting the segmentations.
+Obtaining manual WM label is beyond the scope of the current study.
+Figures \ref{figure_2D_segmentations_automated} and \ref{figure_3D_segmentations_automated} show qualitative results for all the segmented structures in 2D and 3D respectively for the the 36 subjects used for quantitative evaluation in the previous section, in sagittal view.